Dallas, TX Estate Planning Lawyer

-What are some of the special considerations involved in the estate planning process?
+What are some of the special considerations involved in the process?

 Along with the more-common issues listed above, individuals will often need their estate plans to address a number of special circumstances, as well.
 These can include:

-- Charitable Giving – There are special estate planning tools that allow those with philanthropic interests to make tax-advantageous charitable donations while also providing for their families.
+- Charitable Giving – There are special tools that allow those with philanthropic interests to make tax-advantageous charitable donations while also providing for their families.

 - Personal Injury Planning – If you suffer a catastrophic injury in an accident, your estate plan can provide for your medical and financial needs as well.

 If I am going through a divorce, is my spouse still entitled to a share of my estate?

 Yes, as a general rule.
 Texas is a “community property” state, which means that each spouse is entitled to 50 percent ownership of any assets acquired during the marriage.
 In addition, under Texas’s intestate succession law, a spouse is entitled to a substantial share (if not 100 percent) of the other spouse’s estate upon death.
 This, however, is subject to any conflicting provisions in the deceased spouse’s estate plan.